COE11-USTP-CEA/syllabus/README.md

 ### Class 9 (March 6-10)

-* Creating url slugs for items
+* Creating url for items
 * A thought on Models

 #### Lab
-* Java hash or random number generator slugs
+* SparkJava routes with params
+* Using the java.util.ArrayList.remove(Object) method
 * Implement the delete a delete function (Graded activity)

 ### Class 10 (March 13-17)